Famine has spread throughout Gaza, say UN experts - KESQ

 And as Israel continues its siege on Gaza, preventing aid groups getting enough food into the enclave, parents say they have no choice but to watch their children starve to death.

 At least 34 children have already died of malnutrition in Gaza, the government media office reported on June 22.
-The true number could be higher, as limited access to Gaza has impeded aid agencies’ efforts to fully assess the crisis there.
+The true number could be higher, as limited access to the strip has impeded aid agencies’ efforts to fully assess the crisis there.

 The-CNN-Wire